 I have been working with a few clients that have taken a very aggressive approach toward enforcing work-life balance.
 I know that term is a cliche, but the employees at these firms have felt the policy shifts were authentic and responded with appreciation for the the efforts of the leadership team.

-Patrick - thank you for initiating this discussion and Michael thanks for your input.
+@PATRICK COLLINS thank you for initiating this discussion and @Michael Smart thanks for your input.
 TSIA is going to formally launch a Rapid Research Response (R3) poll next week, but I wanted to make it available for the community now.

 The intent of the poll is to provide insights on the long term steps support organizations are taking in response to the abrupt shift to a remote workforce.
 This is becoming a big issue as member organizations struggle with: